lodash/lodash/README.md

 lodash backbone plus="random, template"
 ```

  * Use the `template` argument to pass the file path pattern used to match template files to precompile
 ```bash
 lodash template="./*.jst"
 ```

  * Use the `settings` argument to pass the template settings used when precompiling templates
 ```bash
 lodash settings="{interpolate:/\\{\\{(.+?)\\}\\}/g}"
 ```

-All arguments, except `legacy` with `csp` or `mobile`, may be combined.
+All arguments, except `legacy` with `csp` or `mobile`, may be combined.<br>
 Unless specified by `-o` or `--output`, all files created are saved to the current working directory.

 The following options are also supported: